 - Nagoya-IU (Japan)

 - Tokyo-IES (Japan)

-Learn more about study abroad opportunities and locations through conversation with East Asian Studies faculty, your academic advisor, and the Office of Overseas Study.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+Learn more about study abroad opportunities and locations through conversation with East Asian Studies faculty, your academic advisor, and through the Office of Overseas Study.

 Student associations that can enrich your East Asian Studies experience include: